viking-saver/windows-itpro-docs/windows/client-management/manage-recall.md

 To filter apps from being saved in snapshots, use the **Set a list of URIs to be filtered from snapshots for Recall** policy.
 Define the list using a semicolon to separate URIs.
 Make sure you include the URL scheme such as `http://`, `file://`, `https://www.`.
 Sites local to a supported browser like `edge://`, or `chrome://`, are filtered by default.
 For example: `https://www.Contoso.com;https://www.WoodgroveBank.com;https://www.Adatum.com`

 > [!NOTE]
-> Private browsing activity is filtered by default when using [Supported web browsers](#supported-browsers).
+> Private browsing activity is filtered by default when using [supported web browsers](#supported-browsers).

 | &nbsp; | Setting  |
 |---|---|